 Newart's fundraising efforts have received support from Oprah Winfrey, RuPaul, Carol Burnett, Bob Hope, Elizabeth Taylor and many others.

-Newart currently lives in Superior, Montana, USA, with his husband, photographer Robert Newart, and their dogs Ginger and Dusty.
+Newart currently lives in Jamestown, New York, USA, with his husband, photographer Robert Newart, and their dog Dusty.